mjt-milestone/XPALenelS2DocSite/docs/Troubleshooting/index.md

     + Open the MIP Plugin logs at this location to verify that the events are received by the Event Server:
         + C:\ProgramData\VideoOS\VideoOS.OnGuard.XPA.MipPlugin\VideoOS.Event.Server\logs

-!!! success "Milestone Diagnostics Tool"
+!!! glass "Milestone Diagnostics Tool"
     In order to have all of the log information that might be required to help troubleshoot event issues, it is recommended to use the Milestone Diagnostics Tool.
 Read about how to use this tool, and how to gather log data, [here](https://doc.milestonesys.com/latest/en-US/portal/htm/chapter-page-diagnostics-tool.htm?tocpath=Tools%20%2526%20Architecture%7CMilestone%20Diagnostics%20Tool%7C_____0" title="Milestone Diagnostics Tool).

 ## OnGuard